NupurFunkwal/Election_forecast/README.md

 # Election_forecast

 The project aimed to build a model to predict the election outcomes by analyzing data on demographic parameters and the political background of contesting candidates.
 The report focuses on Secunderabad constituency.
+The percentage vote share of winning parties in an election was predicted.

 The data was collected from SHRUG.
 Citation: